wallarm/product-documentation/docs/latest/about-wallarm/overview.md

 * Analyzes the company's entire network traffic and mitigates malicious requests.
 * Collects the network traffic metrics and uploads the metrics to the Wallarm Cloud.
 * Downloads resource-specific security rules you defined in the Wallarm Cloud and applies them during the traffic analysis.
+* Detects sensitive data in your requests, ensuring it remains secure within your infrastructure and is not transmitted to the Cloud as to a third-party service.

 You can set up the Wallarm filtering node within your own network or opt for a third-party hosted node via the [available deployment choices](../installation/supported-deployment-options.md).